-When enquiring about test results, please ring between 11:00am and 3:00pm to enable us to keep our telephone lines free for urgent calls in the morning.
+When enquiring about test results, please ring from 13:00pm to enable us to keep our telephone lines free for urgent calls in the morning.

 You may be asked to ring back in a few days for the doctor to give their reply, as they may not be in surgery on that day.